omriariav/screenshots-housekeeping/README.md

 - Implements rate limiting and retry logic
 - Respects OpenAI's usage policies
 - Minimal data transmission through image compression

+## Safety & Content Filtering

+**AI Safety Filters:**
+- GPT-4 Vision has built-in safety filters that may refuse to analyze certain content
+- Common refusal cases include images with children, sensitive content, or unclear images
+- When AI responds with "I'm sorry, I can't help" or similar refusal messages, the tool automatically skips renaming that file

+**Automatic Handling:**
+- Files triggering safety filters are left with original names (no harm done)
+- Processing continues with remaining files
+- Clear logging indicates when files are skipped due to safety filters
+- No manual intervention required

+**User Control:**
+- You can manually rename skipped files later if desired
+- The tool never forces processing of content the AI deems inappropriate
+- Original files remain completely unchanged

 ## Cost Information